DariaGangardt/pAGN/README.md

 The code is maintained by Daria Gangardt and [Alessandro A. Trani](https://alessandrotrani.space).
 Please report bugs, errors and provide suggestions using github.
 Repository template provided by Davide Gerosa.

-We hope that you find `pAGN` useful and that it saves you lots of time!
+We hope that you find `pagn` useful and that it saves you lots of time!